SoufianeKreX/Small-Hub/README.md

 One Issue we Have is That The Github Api Has A very Low Rate Limit for unregistered Users .
 So ,You May run into Max Request Rate Exception if you keep using This App.

-NOTE : The Request Rate Refreshs every Hour.
+NOTE : The Request Rate Refresh every Hour.

 Enjoy!!